Frequently Asked Questions

 If you are wanting to purchase this for multiple schools, please contact Schoolwellbeing@leeds.gov.uk, as discounts could apply.

-All state funded schools in East Sussex are able to access the My Health, My School survey at no cost. - (Subscription to the My Health, My School survey is currently funded until March 2023 by East Sussex Public Health).
+All state funded schools in East Sussex and Torbay are able to access the My Health, My School survey at no cost. - (Subscription to the My Health, My School survey is currently funded until March 2023 by East Sussex Public Health and 2025 by The 0-19 Torbay team and Torbay Council).

 The My Health, My School survey is available to children and young people (C&YP) in years 5, 6, 7, 9 & 11, 12 & 13, plus an easy-read version of the survey for children and young people with special educational needs, and a Physical Education (PE) in school survey for years 3 & 4.